kjuhi-18/Basic-DSA/Binary Search Tree/README.md

 ---

-## 🧠 What is a Binary Search Tree?
+## 🧠 What is a Binary Search Tree ?

 A **Binary Search Tree (BST)** is a hierarchical data structure where each node follows these simple rules:
 - The **left child** contains a value **smaller** than its parent.